sts/smailr/README.md

 ### Verify

 Smailr generates a report via the Port25 SMTP Verifier.
-It generates a test, sends it to  check-auth-user=eaxmple.comt@verifier.port25.com, which will in return generate a echo message with a report about a results from many SMTP
+It generates a test, sends it to check-auth-user=eaxmple.comt@verifier.port25.com, which will in return generate a echo message with a report about results of many SMTP
-combonents: SPF, SenderID, DomainKeys, DKIM and Spamassassin.
+components: SPF, SenderID, DomainKeys, DKIM and Spamassassin.

 To generate a message, sent from user@example.com and return the report to the same address simply call the following command: